YINI-lang/YINI-spec/RATIONALE.md

 | `<`          | Fallback   | `<< Section2` |  (7-bit ASCII) Easy to count, replaced `~` |
 | `~`          | Discontinued  | `~~ Section2` | Hard to count when repeated, phased out      |

-#### B.2.4.
+#### B.2.5.
 Why strict mode requires `/END`
 Strict mode in YINI is intended for cases where the parser should be strict on purpose — for example in validation-oriented (checking and verification) use cases, deterministic (predictable and consistent) parsing, safer tooling, CI pipelines, generated configuration, and other environments where ambiguity (uncertainty or unclear meaning) should be minimized.

 For that reason, strict mode requires the document terminator `/END`.

 With /END, the document does not just stop — it explicitly says that it is finished.
 This makes the end of the document clearer and reduces guesswork for both parsers and humans.
 The parser does not have to assume that the file ended correctly; instead, the document itself explicitly declares: “this document is complete.”

-This also makes it easier to detect documents that have been truncated, only partly copied, or cut off too early — including during transfer, file copy, manual copy-and-paste, embedding, or other situations where the content may end up incomplete.
+This also makes it easier to detect documents that have been truncated (cut off), only partly copied, or cut off too early — including during transfer, file copy, manual copy-and-paste, embedding, or other situations where the content may end up incomplete.

 This works especially well together with strict mode's other structural rules, such as requiring exactly one explicit top-level section.
 Together, these rules improve robustness (reliability) and make strict mode better suited for validation-heavy (strictly checked) environments and safer tooling.
-If a strict-mode document is accidentally split, cut, or copied only in part, the resulting fragments are much more likely to be rejected as invalid rather than silently accepted as complete.
+If a strict-mode document is accidentally split, cut, or copied only in part, the resulting pieces/fragments are much more likely to be rejected as invalid rather than silently accepted as complete.

 This requirement was chosen not to make YINI more complicated in general, but to make strict mode more reliable, more predictable, and more trustworthy where correctness matters most.

 The alternative is to parse in lenient mode, where the document terminator `/END` is optional.

-#### B.2.5.
+#### B.2.6.
 String Type Motivations

-##### B.2.5.1.
+##### B.2.6.1.
 Raw Strings

 > Raw strings in YINI are quoted strings where the text is taken exactly as written, without interpreting escape sequences.